Distributions of a single date

 For each planet, we represent the distributions of their positions (ecliptic longitudes).

-Data are grouped in 360 packets of 1 degree.
+Data are grouped in 360 bins of 1 degree.
 Distribution: Child, day of birth It sometimes shows strange distributions, expressing astronomical or demographical condiderations.

 This gives one distribution per planet.